While doing a Wire Transfer abroad, you might have come across the terms “Intermediary Charge” and “Beneficiary Bank Charge”.

 There is no physical movement of cash involved when one bank transfers money to another.

-Instead, the mechanism that makes this happen is called a correspondent account.
+Instead, the mechanism that makes this happen is called a Correspondent account/Nostro account.

 A bank must hold a correspondent account with another bank to transfer money to them directly.

-One drawback of this method is that it not possible for a bank to hold a correspondent account with the staggering number of all the other banks in the world.
+One drawback of this method is that it not possible for a bank to hold a correspondent account with a large number of banks across the world.

 What is the role of an intermediary bank in an international money transfer?